Exabyte-io/api-examples/README.md

 ## Setup

-NOTE: testied with python version 3.8.6.
+NOTE: tested with python version 3.8.6, please assert that the virtual environment is created with it.

 Follow the steps below in order to setup and view the Jupyter notebooks: